How to check blood oxygen on Apple Watch

-(Pocket-lint) - The Apple Watch Series 6 features a pulse oximeter that allows it to non-invasively measure the percentage of oxygen being carried by red blood cells from the lungs to the rest of your body, giving you an indication of your overall health.
+The Apple Watch Series 6, Watch Series 7, Watch Series 8 and Watch Ultra all feature a pulse oximeter that allows them to non-invasively measure the percentage of oxygen being carried by red blood cells from the lungs to the rest of your body, giving you an indication of your overall health.

 It's commonly referred to as blood oxygen levels or SpO2, and typical blood oxygen levels are somewhere between 95 per cent and 100 per cent for the majority of people, though not all.

-You can read more about how blood oxygen monitoring works in our separate feature, but if you have an Apple Watch Series 6 and you want to know how to get an instant blood oxygen level measurement, as well as how to set it up and how to find previous readings, you're in the right place.
+You can read more about how blood oxygen monitoring works in our separate feature, but if you have an Apple Watch Series 6, Series 7, Series 8 or Watch Ultra and you want to know how to get an instant blood oxygen level measurement, as well as how to set it up and how to find previous readings, you're in the right place.

 How to check blood oxygen level on Apple Watch

-You'll need to make sure you are over 18, you have the Apple Watch Series 6, you are in a compatible country (see the bottom of this feature) and you are have an iPhone 6S or later.
+You'll need to make sure you are over 18, you have the Apple Watch Series 6, Watch Series 7, Watch Series 8 or Watch Ultra you are in a compatible country (see the bottom of this feature) and you are have an iPhone 6S or later.

 You'll also need to make sure you have set up the Blood Oxygen app - you can read the section further down this feature if you haven't set it up yet.